 - I was not yet familiar with the servers content and didn't want to delete anything that might break any websites.

 - Much of the content on these websites are public information that legally must be available for research.

 I was amazed that the server had not been compromised as the 'root' password was only five letters,...lowercase.
-The server had been running for 10 years so, it must have been luck and IPTABLES that kept hackers out because, as is usually the case, in the secure log there was the steady stream of brute force against the root login...."amazing".
+The server had been running for 10 years so, it must have been luck that kept hackers out because, as is usually the case, in the secure log there was the steady stream of brute force attacks against the root login...."amazing".

 So, I upgraded the server and added a reasonable password for root.

 In 2015 I built a mobile website that posted the MANY closures of the SR-91 Freeway Construction project.
 The content was searchable based a number of parameters.
 The data was populated by a previous developer using the Wordpress Custom Post Data plugin so it was not very search able.
 With my knowledge of MYSQL I was able to make the data searchable to the clients satisfaction.
 The program was able to send an email blast via an SMTP to alert subscribers of upcoming closures.
 The email alert system was never used as it was designed.
 I designed it so that a user could built an email alert just like an article or page post in the CMS.
 This data would be overlaid into a template.
 They could have posted specific major closures into the email for subscribers to see.
 Instead, once a week the same blanket email told 1000's of subscribers what they already knew...that the SR-91 freeway was going to have construction closures and to go to the website for more information.

 Luckily I wrote the program as a plugin and was able to re-purpose it for customers in later websites.
 The 91 freeway is now open and so the website alerts are no longer updated.